JanOnBread/dwp-placement/README.md

 ## Description

 "Notes" is a simple page where you can store, recall, update and delete notes.
-This is a simple project I made while on placement at DWP to learn some foundational skills in softwere enginering.
+This is a simple project I made while on placement at DWP to learn some foundational skills in software engineering.

-Techologies used within this project:
+Technologies used within this project:

 - [Express](https://expressjs.com/) : Web framework for node js
-- [SuperTest](https://www.npmjs.com/package/supertest) : Used to HTTP tesing
+- [SuperTest](https://www.npmjs.com/package/supertest) : Used to HTTP testing
-- [MongoDB](https://www.mongodb.com/) : A databse used to store our data/notes
+- [MongoDB](https://www.mongodb.com/) : A database used to store our data/notes

 ---